Which Graph Represents A Function With An Initial Value Of

 Q2: Can a function have more than one initial value?

-A2: No. A function, by definition, assigns exactly one output to each input.
-Therefore, it can have only one initial value (the output corresponding to the input x = 0).
+A2: No. Even so, a function, by definition, assigns exactly one output to each input.
+Which means, it can have only one initial value (the output corresponding to the input x = 0).

 Q3: How can I determine the initial value from a function's equation?